grikard/enterprise-ai-control-plane/README.md

 ## Core thesis

 The enterprise AI control plane is not another application.
 It is the governed execution layer that determines which agents act, which tools they can call, which identity they inherit, which policies constrain them, which model is routed, and how outcomes are observed, evaluated, and improved.

-## Visible attribution

-The artifact uses one visible attribution point in the footer:

-Gary Rikard, MBA · Workflow Economics series · LinkedIn: garyrikard

-Metadata and structured data also preserve authorship for search and link previews.

 ## Author